papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 1. Open the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface and connect to the `Asset Hub` parachain
       - You may prefer to test local asset registration on TestNet before registering the asset on a MainNet hub.
 If you still need to set up a local testing environment, review the [Environment setup](#environment-setup) section for instructions.
 Once the local environment is set up, connect to the `Local Node (Chopsticks)` available on `ws://127.0.0.1:8000`.
-      - For the live network, connect to the `Asset Hub` parachain.
-Either Polkadot or Kusama Asset Hub can be selected from the dropdown list, choosing the desired RPC provider
+      - For the live network, connect to the **AssetHub** parachain.
+The Polkadot Asset Hub is listed under **Polkadot & Parachains**, and similarly, the Kusama Asset Hub is listed under **Kusama & Parachains**

 2. Click on the **Network** tab on the left sidebar and select the **Asset Hub** parachain from the dropdown list